 “Therefore, Ananda, be islands unto yourselves, refuges unto yourselves….”
 As he lay dying, the Buddha gave this advice to his beloved disciple Ananda.
 Death reveals the true value and meaning of life, which can be summed up in two words: it passes.
 Life goes on with us or without us.

-When the Buddha spoke of being an island he didn’t mean be cut off from the flow.
+When the Buddha spoke of being an island he didn’t mean be cut off from the flow or life or from others.
 Even without using his cosmic vision, he saw that nothing alive ever stops flowing.
-Even in a life of total seclusion, alone in a cave or a cell or on an actual tiny island, the body ages, the life inside and outside changes.
-Resistance leads to suffering.
+Even in a life of total seclusion, alone in a cave or a cell or on an actual island by yourself, you can’t help but notice the body aging, the life inside and outside changing.
+Resistance creates suffering.

-Nor did the Buddha mean be self-sufficient in the way of some of my ancestors.
-Among the early white settlers of New York, these people prized independence on every level, feeding and sheltering and ruling themselves, beholden to no one.
+Nor did the Buddha mean be totally self-sufficient, prizing independence above all, feeding and sheltering and ruling themselves, beholden to no one.
 The Buddha (along with all wise people) understood that we are all part of a greater whole, and that each of us owe thanks in every direction, inside and outside, up and down, north, south, east, and west, the way Native people give thanks.

-By being an island the Buddha meant be grounded, dare to touch the earth of your own living experience in the present moment, not grasping for something beyond, ideas implanted in us by others and other habits and thing that take us away. from our own experience.
+By being an island the Buddha meant be grounded, dare to touch the earth of your own living experience in the present moment, not grasping for ideas from outside, but to live the truth.
 The practice of meditation allows us to settle down, inhabiting our own human experience without judgment or fear.
 As we learn to relax, we travel from the surface to the depths, from thinking and emotional reactions to deeper human feelings and insights.
 We might feel, for example, how good it is to be alive and breathing this morning, sipping good coffee, listening to bird song, feeling cool air through an open window.
 Last night was despair, and yet here we are, born anew.

 In some moments, it can feel as if our whole lives are present in a moment.
 This may seem extreme, the life review that happens before we meet our fate (either our soul mate or the long walk to the gallows).
 But it can be any moment: “To practice the way of the Buddha means to completely live out this present moment—which is our whole life—here and now,” teaches Zen master Kodo Sawaki Roshi.